 - A scoop of vanilla ice cream (gourmet option)

-The secret to this dessert lies in its runny center.
-To achieve a melting texture, we'll prepare a coffee-chocolate insert that we'll place in the freezer before baking our cakes.
+The secret of this dessert lies in its flowing heart.
+To achieve a melting texture, we will prepare a coffee-chocolate insert that we will place in the freezer before baking our cakes.

-- Add the dark chocolate and let it melt gently in the hot coffee.
+- Add the dark chocolate and let it melt slowly in the hot coffee.

-- Off the heat, stir in the butter and mix until you get a smooth, glossy ganache.
+- Off the heat, incorporate the butter and mix until you get a smooth and shiny ganache.

-- Add icing sugar to soften the bitterness slightly.
+- Add icing sugar to slightly sweeten the bitterness.

-- Pour the mixture into small ice cube molds (or silicone molds).
+- Pour the preparation into small ice cube molds (or silicone molds).

 - Place in the freezer for at least 2 hours.

-- Melt the dark chocolate and butter in a double boiler or microwave in several small sessions (30 seconds on medium power).
-Stir well to obtain a smooth texture.
+- Melt the dark chocolate and butter in a double boiler or in the microwave in several short sessions (30 seconds at medium power).
+Mix well to obtain a smooth texture.

-- In a bowl, whisk the whole eggs, the extra yolk, and the caster sugar until the mixture whitens and becomes frothy.
+- In a bowl, whisk the whole eggs, the extra yolk, and the granulated sugar until the mixture lightens and becomes frothy.

-- Stir the melted chocolate into the egg-sugar mixture.
+- Incorporate the melted chocolate into the egg-sugar mixture.

 - Add the sifted flour and cocoa powder, then mix gently.

-- Finally, pour in the cooled espresso and mix to combine.
+- Finally, pour in the cooled espresso and mix to homogenize.

-👉 Result: a smooth, fragrant and slightly foamy paste.
+👉 Result: a smooth, fragrant, and slightly frothy batter.

 Step 3: Assembling the cakes